 13. CAUSE AND EFFECT MISMATCH: This technique confuses the audience about what is really cause and effect.
 In fact the causes of most phenomena are complex, and it is misleading to say just one of the following: "Tuberculosis is caused by bacteria", "Tuberculosis is caused by un-regulated capitalism that creates poor working conditions", "Tuberculosis is caused by a lack of effective antibiotics".

-14. DISTORTION OF DATA or OUT OF CONTEXT or CARD STACKING: This technique is used to convince the audience by using selected information and not presenting the complete story.
+14. CHERRY PICKING or CARD STACKING or DISTORTION OF DATA or OUT OF CONTEXT: This technique is used to convince the audience by using selected information and not presenting the complete story.
 Examples: "A study was done that showed eating peanut butter causes liver cancer" (the fact that later the study was later shown to be flawed or funded by the peanut butter haters and therefore suspect, is not revealed).
 A variation would be "Raising the speed limit to 65 mph resulted in many fewer traffic fatalities".
 Such statements need to be checked with how many people were driving before and after the change in speed limit.
 Fewer people may be driving after the speed limit change, even though the fatality rates (deaths per 100,000) may be higher, leading to the overall result of fewer fatalities.

 15. WEAK INFERENCE: Weak inference is when a judgment is made with insufficient evidence, or that the conclusion does not necessarily follow from the evidence given.
 For example: Ducks and geese migrate south for the winter, therefore all waterfowl migrate south for the winter.
 Or, most rich folks vote republican, therefore most people who vote republican are rich.